kenzanlabs/spinnaker.github.io/README.md

 The following general language types are available, and have distinct highlighting:
 - default: specify any language other than the ones below (e.g. `js`, `css`, `html`, etc.).
 - `shell`/`sh`/`bash`: terminal colors (green on black).
-- `output`: a dark variant of the default highlighting theme so you can follow a user input examle with the server's response and have a contrasting but familiar theme.
-It attemps to autodetect language via the code prettify library, so you don't need to specify one.
+- `output`: a dark variant of the default highlighting theme so you can follow a user input example with the server's response and have a contrasting but familiar theme.
+It attempts to autodetect language via the code prettify library, so you don't need to specify one.

 Quick Vertical Spacer
 ---------------------